-Deregulation of financial services, tax reforms, and revolutionary market forces have created an environment in which attorneys and other professionals must broaden their knowledge and sharpen their analytical skills and understanding in these areas.
-The graduate program in financial services law offers both full- and part-time students a unique opportunity to broaden their understanding of the principles underlying increasingly complex systems and services, deepen their knowledge of particular topics of interest, and enhance their skills as professionals.
-Courses are offered on weekday evenings and on Saturdays.
+Deregulation of financial services, development of financial derivatives, reform of taxation, and deployment of new technologies have created an environment in which attorneys and other professionals must broaden their knowledge and sharpen their analytical skills in understanding the integrated financial services markets.
+The graduate program in financial services law offers both full- and part-time students a unique opportunity to broaden their understanding of the principles underlying increasingly complex systems and services, to deepen their knowledge of particular topics of interest, and to enhance their skills as professionals.
+Courses are offered on weekday evenings.

 The law school offers a combined J.D./LL.M. program in taxation that enables a student to earn both a J.D. and a Master of Laws (LL.M.) in taxation in a total of seven semesters of full-time study, instead of eight.
 A student may take six LL.M. courses (12 credit hours of coursework) while a J.D. candidate.
 These 12 credit hours will be applied toward both the J.D. and the LL.M.